Despite all the technology at our disposal, what do scammers most often use to defraud their victims? The good old phone.

 Here, scammers will try and convince you that you’re due a large sum of money—but there’s always a catch.

 Inheritance scams lead you to believe that you’ve inherited a large sum of money, but you need to send some of your own money first to cover related costs.
 Similarly (although there are dozens of variations), the ever-present Nigerian phone scam tricks victims into believing that a person has inherited millions of dollars, but needs help transferring it out of the country.

 Reclaim (or reimbursement) scams pretend to offer you a refund from the government or another organization, but inform you that you just need to pay an advance fee or upfront payment of some kind.
 Sweepstakes and lottery scams work much the same way.

 Scammers often have a keen understanding of triggers that make people susceptible to fraud, and there’s perhaps no greater time to trick someone into letting their guard down than when they’re falling in love.

 They might claim that they just got arrested, kicked out of their apartment, or some other such nonsense, but it’s all a ploy to bleed your bank account dry.

-This is a huge category, but is most relevant to this article when it comes to classified scams.
+This is a huge category but is most relevant to this topic when it comes to classified scams.